billfitzgerald/personal-privacy-security/README.md

 However, there are three main issues with using a text message to support two-factor authentication.
 First, if one of our concerns is tracking by corporations, this form of two-factor authentication provides a direct connection among us, a mobile phone number, and our account - in other words, when we give Facebook or Twitter our mobile phone number to support two factor authentication, we have told them a phone number that we rely on, which can then be used to track us further.

-Second, two-factor authentication can be tricky for people who travel to or live in locations with unpredictable cell phone reception.
-If our phone can't get an adequately strong signal to receive the text, we're out of luck.

 Third, hackers have started to use a technique called [SIM hijacking](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/) to actually take over a phone and have texts forwarded to a different phone.
 While this technique is more complicated and requires a reasonably skilled and determined person to pull off, SIM hijacking appears to be occurring more frequently.

 Services such as [Authy](https://www.authy.com/) address some of these issues but still involve sharing data with a third-party company.
 However, if our primary risk is getting hacked, and corporate or ad tracking is secondary, two-factor authentication via text or via a service provides an additional level of protection.